pjamessteven/partymap-backend/README.txt

 PROD NOTES:
 - Currently not Dockerized, configured as a systemd service
-> sudo service start pmapi, etc.
+> sudo service pmapi status, etc.
 - Celery also implemented as a systemd service
-> sudo service start pmapi-tasks
+> sudo service pmapi-tasks status

 Overview:
 _____________________________________________________________________________